In-Depth Look: Tax Credits under Inflation Reduction Act

 - The credit is capped at $100,000 per property

-Elective pay (direct pay): Tax-exempt entities
+Elective pay (direct pay): Only available to tax-exempt entities

 Rates